Xinoph/xinoph.github.io/_posts/2018-02-26-wayfairportfolio.md

 ]

 wfscripts: [
-    [windowlight.gif, "Demo of the window light macro.
-It creates a light with appropriate color, directionality, & options"], [whitecard.gif, "Demo of the white card macro.
-It creates a card at the selection with appropriate render settings"], [vfbccpreset.png, "A simple UI is used to save & load VFB Color Correction presets"] ]
+    [tracemirror.gif, "Demo of the trace mirror script.
+It draws a box in the viewport to approximate a mirror's reflection to help stylists & artists place objects", 0px], [meshlight.gif, "Comparison of creating a mesh light manually to using the script.<br>60 seconds versus 10 seconds!", 160px], [GIOverrideMaterials.jpg, "Example showing the usefulness of the Black GI Override.<br>Image provided by Shane O'Shea", 55px], [windowlight.gif, "Demo of the window light macro.
+It creates a light with appropriate color, directionality, & options", 0px], [whitecard.gif, "Demo of the white card macro.
+It creates a card at the selection with appropriate render settings", 0px] ]

+wfscriptsa: [
+    [vfbccpreset.png, "A simple UI is used to save & load VFB Color Correction presets", 0px] ]

 xrt: [[xrt01, Easy to configure options],